 Even before the COVID-19 pandemic, many California hospitals’ financial situations were challenging — nearly 40% operated in the red.
 Hospitals strive to contain costs while delivering essential care to their communities in the most cost-effective manner.
 CHA provides direction to hospitals on the diverse issues that affect their financial performance, and advocates for them to ensure that much-needed programs retain their funding.
 In addition, CHA offers tools such as DataSuite to help hospitals analyze government reimbursement changes, and the potential impact of regulatory and legislative actions on hospitals.

 About Finance & Reimbursement

-CHA has issued a members-only summary, prepared by Health Policy Alternatives, Inc., of the federal fiscal year (FFY) 2022 long-term care hospital (LTCH) prospective payment system final rule issued by the Centers for Medicare & Medicaid Services.
-The policy and payment provisions in the final rule are effective for FFY 2022 discharges, beginning Oct.
-1.
+CHA has issued a members-only summary, prepared by Health Policy Alternatives, Inc., of the federal fiscal year 2023 long-term care hospital (LTCH) prospective payment system proposed rule recently issued by the Centers for Medicare & Medicaid Services (CMS).
+Comments on the proposed rule are due to CMS by 2 p.m.
+(PT) on June 17.

 CHA DataSuite has issued a hospital-specific analysis of the Medicare federal fiscal year (FFY) 2023 hospital wage index and occupational mix data, which is designed in the business intelligence platform.

 CHA would like to remind members of several key dates related to the Provider Relief Fund (PRF).

 CHA DataSuite has issued a hospital-specific analysis of the federal fiscal year (FFY) 2023 Medicare skilled-nursing facility (SNF) prospective payment system (PPS) proposed rule.